-- HomeKit bridge session expired post-update
+- HomeKit bridge session expired after the update

 - Primary Home hub cache is stale